 Under an Islamic system, of course, the leaders would have to govern solely by Islamic law, but they would also be responsible to an electorate and accountable equally before the law.
 And the rule of law would definitely be enforced more consistently than it is by the unelected tyrants imposed and protected by the US and its allies across the Muslim world today.

-The present world order is in fact the Zionist world order which will ultimately turn into just (Islamic) word order.
+Note: The present world order is in fact the Zionist world order which will ultimately turn into just (Islamic) word order.
 Zionist world order is aimed at economic exploitation where as the just order means just economic system.
 Other areas of human life, the political and social, are being exploited for the exploitation of economy.
 It is the economy that always mattered for equality and justice, whether it was Islam or not.